Lahma712/A--search-algorithm/README.md

 <img src="https://media.giphy.com/media/3FfMXksqi4QBYEbTIZ/giphy.gif" width = 400/>

-You can also set the <i>G Cost</i> multiplier to 0, which means the algorithm always tries to go into the direction of the goal node first:
+You can also set the <i>G Cost</i> multiplier to 0, which means the algorithm always tries to go into the direction of the goal node first, no matter what:

 <img src="https://media.giphy.com/media/Ql0euJ6RWwriRUiWMz/giphy.gif" width = 400/>